Rephasing invariant structure of CP phase for simplified mixing matrices in Fritzsch--Xing parametrization: Rephasing invariant structure of FX phase for simplified mixing matrices

 \section{Rephasing invariant structure of FX phase for simplified mixing matrices}

-In this section, we investigate a behavior of the FX phase by rephasing invariants.
+In this section, we investigate the generic behavior of the FX phase by rephasing invariants.
 The lepton mixing matrix $U \equiv U^{e\dagger} U^{\nu}$, defined as the mismatch between the diagonalization matrices $U^{\n , e}$ , is considered under the following approximation.

 \begin{description} \item[\bf Approximation:] The 1-3 element of $U^{e}$ is neglected, $U_{13}^{e} = 0$.

 \item[\bf Justification:]

 When the mass matrix $m_{e}$ possesses chiral symmetries for the first and second generations, $m_{e} = D_{L} m_{e} D_{R}$, all mixings and lighter singular values vanish.
 Here, $D_{L,R} \equiv {\rm diag}(e^{i\phi_{L,R}^{1}}, e^{i\phi_{L,R}^{2}}, 1)$ with phases $\phi_{L,R}^{1,2}$.
 Although these chiral symmetries are only approximate in reality, the mixing angles are suppressed by powers of the ratios of singular values $m_{ei}/m_{ej}$.